madMAx43v3r/chia-gigahorse/README.md

 ```
 chia stop all -d
 ```
+Or close the Chia GUI if you are running it.
 Otherwise the `./chia.bin ...` command will use the old version that is already running.

 Using the Gigahorse binaries is pretty much the same as with a normal Chia installation: